For Current Students

 REL 2070 Religions of Africa, Albion Mends.

-REL 3030 Religion and Medicine, Catherine Burris.
+REL 3030 Religion, Magic, and the Supernatural, Catherine Burris.

 REL 4900 Special Topics: Black Elk Speaks, Dr. Mary Ellen Rowe (History).
 Will be cross-listed with History.